AtypicalAsian/AtypicalAsian/README.md

 - 👋 Hi, I’m @AtypicalAsian
-- 👀 I’m interested in Web App Development, Machine Learning and new technology ^^
+- 👀 I’m a sophomore pursuing a BS. in Computer Science @ Deniso University ^^
-- 🌱 I’m familiar with Python and C++
+- 🌱 I’m proficient with Python and C++ and have a solid understanding of OOP principles alongside common data structures and algorithms.
-- 💞️ I’m looking to collaborate on any simple projects for beginners to gain experience and broaden my understanding of Computer Science
+- 💞️ I’m striving to become a Full Stack Developer.
-- 📫 How to reach me:
+- 📫 How to reach me: <br/>
       My Email: nicnguyen2702@gmail.com

 <!---